bitovi/academy/src/technology-consulting/5-communication.md

 **Identifying signals of unclear communication, such as confusion, repeated questions, or lack of response:** Pay attention to how your colleagues and clients react to your messages.
 If you notice signs like repeated questions, requests for clarification, or even silence, these may indicate that your communication wasn’t clear.
 For example, if a team member frequently asks for the same information, it could suggest that your initial instructions were not well understood.

-**Understanding the impact of ineffective communication on team dynamics and project outcomes:** Poor communication can lead to missed deadlines, duplicated work, and friction within the team.
-For instance, if a critical task isn’t clearly communicated, the project might suffer delays, or team members might waste time working at cross purposes.
-Recognizing this impact is crucial to addressing issues before they escalate.

 **Evaluating your own role in the communication process and being mindful of how your messages are received:** It’s easy to assume that a communication breakdown is the other person’s fault, but it’s important to reflect on your own role.
 Consider how you deliver your messages and whether you’ve provided enough context.
 For example, did you give clear instructions, or did you assume prior knowledge that the recipient might not have?

-**Recognizing common barriers to clear communication, such as assumptions, jargon, or cultural differences:** Often, misunderstandings arise because we make assumptions about what others know or understand.
-Jargon can also be a significant barrier, particularly when working with clients who might not be as familiar with industry-specific terms.
-Additionally, cultural differences can influence communication styles, so it’s essential to be aware of these and adjust your approach accordingly.

 Tips and techniques: